SlimIO/Governance/docs/manage_alarm_and_metric.md

 <img src="./images/entities_sql.PNG">
 </p>

 Alarms and Metrics require one entity to exist.
-If you do not specify the entity this mean that we will use the root Agent entity (**id 1**).
+If you do not specify the entity, then the product will use the root Agent entity by default (**id 1**).

+Entities are managed by the built-in addon Events which expose many callbacks to manage and retrieve them:
+- declare_entity
+- declare_entity_descriptor
+- get_descriptors
+- search_entities
+- get_entity_by_id
+- remove_entity

 ## Alarm
 Alarms in SlimIO are managed and stored by the [Events](https://github.com/SlimIO/Events) built-in addon (in the db/events.db file).
-Events expose many callbacks and the complete list allow a complete CRUD management !
+Events expose many callbacks and the complete list allow a complete CRUD management of alarms entities !
 Some of these callbacks are:

 - create_alarm